William II of the Netherlands: Reign

 On 7 October 1840, on his father's abdication, he acceded to the throne as William II.
 Although he shared his father's conservative inclinations, he did not intervene in governmental affairs nearly as much as his father had.
 There was increased agitation for broad constitutional reform and a wider electoral franchise.

 1847 had been a year of political unrest.
 The Netherlands had seen food riots in the Northern Provinces and a plot had been discovered to murder the King and his eldest son.
 William II's personal life was fraught with difficulties as well.
 The king had for some time been in very poor health.
 He suffered from heart disease (among other things) and his doctor had told the family he didn't have long to live.
 On top of that, William´s beloved second son Prince Alexander had fallen ill in January 1847 and the 29-year-old's condition became increasingly concerning as the year continued.
 Prince Alexander went to Madeira to winter in a warm climate, but his health only worsened further and his desperate father sent his own personal physician to the island in a last bid attempt to save his son's life.
 Alexander would eventually die on 20 March 1848.

 The Revolutions of 1848 broke out all over Europe.
 In Paris the July Monarchy fell in February 1848.
 Warned that the revolution might spread to the Netherlands next, William decided to institute a more liberal regime, believing it was better to grant reforms instead of having them imposed on him on less favourable terms later.
 As he later put it, "I changed from conservative to liberal in one night".
 He chose a committee headed by the prominent liberal Johan Rudolf Thorbecke to create a new constitution, which was instituted on 17 March 1848.

 The new document designed by the constitutional committee provided that the Eerste Kamer (Senate), previously appointed by the king, would be elected indirectly by the provincial states.
 The Tweede Kamer (House of Representatives), previously elected by the provincial states, would be elected directly via census suffrage in electoral districts, with the franchise limited to those who paid a certain amount in taxes.
 The most significant change, however, was the curbing of royal power.
 The king had previously been a near-autocrat, and ministers were responsible solely to him.
 The new constitution made the ministers fully responsible to the Tweede Kamer.
 For all intents and purposes, the real power passed to the Tweede Kamer, and the king was now a servant of government rather than its master.
 The constitution of 1848 has been amended numerous times since (most notably by the replacement of census suffrage by universal manhood suffrage and districts with nationwide party-list proportional representation, both in 1917).

-William swore in his first and only cabinet under the terms of the new constitution a few months before his sudden death in Tilburg, North Brabant (1849).
+William swore in his first and only cabinet under the terms of the new constitution a few months before his sudden death in Tilburg, North Brabant, in 1849.